 The other vision yet emphasizes the disempowering tendencies of technology for citizens today.
 This disempowerment lies for instance in the fact that digital identities are in the hands of international companies and governments that are uncontrollable and unaccountable.
 Or in the fact that face recognition software, iris scans and automated border controls increasingly determine for us who is in, and who is out.

 How do these visions relate to one another?
 How can we visualize and locate power in our information society?
 What are the kinds of choices that must be made if we want to keep an optimistic perspective on our contemporary information society?
-These questions are central to the three programs of Forms of Today's Futures, each addressing one contemporary democratic ideal:
+These questions were central to the three programmes of Forms of Today's Futures, each addressing one contemporary democratic ideal:

 It is a widely held ideal that the internet, as a decentralized network, enables a society in which power is distributed in a decentralized way.
 Yet, to what extent is this the case?
 To what extent has our ‘network society’ really replaced ‘old’ hierarchies?
 Are we at all able to discuss this if we do not fully understand the technologies and political institutions of today?

-This program focuses on two main contradictions implicit in the notion that we live in an ‘information’ society:
+This program focused on two main contradictions implicit in the notion that we live in an ‘information’ society:

 For governments, corporations and futurists, the future of our information society is an immaterial one: industrial labor changes into ‘creative work’, office desks make place for flexible work places, and food does not need to come from the land but can be synthesized from molecules.
 Yet, of course, the resources for our ICT’s come from mines and are put together in factories by people who can’t easily participate in the so-called ‘creative industry’.
 How does the cybernetic ideal of dematerialization relate to this material reality?